New Oriental: Key people

 Yu Minhong (b.
-October 15, 1962; also known as "Michael Yu") was appointed CEO and chairman of the company, starting in 1993.
-He started his career at Peking University in 1985.
-He founded New Oriental in 1993 after he left Peking University.
-He is vice chairman of Beijing Young Entrepreneurs Association.
+October 15, 1962; also known as "Michael Yu") served as CEO from 2001 to 2016, and has been chairman of the board of directors since 2001.
+Prior to founding New Oriental in 1993, Yu was an English instructor at Peking University from 1985 to 1991.
+Yu also serves as Standing Committee Member of the Central Committee of the China Democratic League.

 Louis Hsieh served as New Oriental's chief financial officer from 2005 to 2015, and president from 2009 to 2016.

 Legal conflicts with ETS

 In 2001, the US Educational Testing Service sent a public letter to US universities, reminding them to pay special attention to Chinese students' GRE scores.
 In this letter, ETS hinted that New Oriental used their past exam questions in teaching without authorization.

 In January, 2001, New Oriental was sued by the ETS for illegally copying, publishing, and selling its testing questions for examinations for non-English-speaking students since 1997.
 On September 27, 2003, the First Intermediate People's Court of Beijing made a ruling during the first trial, ordering the Chinese school to pay over 10 million yuan (about 1.2 million US dollars) to the ETS in compensation for the infringement.

 The Higher People's Court of Beijing maintained that the Beijing-based New Oriental School (NOS) should pay compensation to the ETS, for the infringement of copy and trademark rights.
 However, the higher court reduced the sum of compensation by over 6 million yuan (about 722,000 US dollars) to 3,740,186.2 yuan (about 450,624 US dollars) plus 22,000 yuan (about 2,650 US dollars) for court charges.